The period-index problem for fields of transcendence degree 2: Proof of Theorem

 \begin{lem} The orbits of $\Xi$ under the action of $\Gal(\widebar k/k)$ are finite. \end{lem} \begin{proof} The Galois action on $\ms U\tensor\widebar k$ preserves $\ms U(c,N)\tensor\widebar k$, which is of finite type.
 It is elementary that there is an open normal subgroup $H_{c,N}\subset\Gal(\widebar k/k)$ acting trivially on the set of components of $\ms U(c,N)$.
 Given a connected component $\ms U_0\subset\ms U\tensor\widebar k$, any point $\gamma\in\ms U_0$ lies in $\ms U(c,N)$ for some $c,N$, so that there is a component $\ms U(c,N)_0$ containing $c$.
 If $h\in H_{c,N}$ then $h$ sends $\ms U(c,N)_0$ to itself and thus sends $\ms U_0$ to a connected component whose intersection with $\ms U(c,N)_0$ is $\ms U(c,N)_0$.
 Since all of the stacks in question are smooth, any two connected components that intersect are equal, which implies that $H_{c,N}$ stabilizes $\ms U_0$.
 Thus, $\ms U_0$ has finite orbit. \end{proof}

 The main idea in the proof of Theorem \ref{T:part} is the following.
-Suppose $\ms W$ is a locally free $\ms D$-twisted sheaf of rank $\ell^2$ and trivial determinant.
-The usual calculations in deformation theory show that $\ms M_{\ms D}(\ell^2,\ms O)$ is a smooth stack over the base so that $\ms W$ defines a geometrically integral connected component $\ms M_{\ms D}(\ms W)$.
+Let $\ms N$ be either $\ms O$ if $\ell$ is odd or $\ms O(S)$ if $\ell=2$.
+Suppose $\ms W$ is a locally free $\ms D$-twisted sheaf of rank $\ell^2$ and determinant $\ms N$ (see Section \ref{sec:existence-d}).
+The usual calculations in deformation theory show that $\ms M_{\ms D}(\ell^2,\ms N)$ is a smooth stack over the base so that $\ms W$ defines a geometrically integral connected component $\ms M_{\ms D}(\ms W)$.
 (Note: this holds even when $\ms D$ is not geometrically connected over $k$!)

-Restriction defines a morphism $\operatorname{res}:\ms U\to\ms M_{\ms D}(\ell^2,\ms O)$.
+Restriction defines a morphism $\operatorname{res}:\ms U\to\ms M_{\ms D}(\ell^2,\ms N)$.